SmileyChris/django-countries/docs/advanced/multiple.md

 ## Overview

 The `CountryField` can allow multiple selections of countries, which are saved as a comma-separated string.
-The field will always output a list of countries in this mode.
+Accessing the field returns a sequence of `Country` objects.

 ## Basic Usage